scullyio/scully/docs/plugins.md

 ### type: string

-`type` - Indicates the type of plugin.
-It can be `router`, `render`, `fileHandler`, `allDone`, or `routeDiscoveryDone`.
+`type` - Indicates the plugin's type.
+The existing types are: `router`, `render`, `fileHandler`, `allDone`, or `routeDiscoveryDone`.

 ### name: string

 `name` - The plugin's name.
 This must be unique for the type of plugin.
-To replace an existing plugin, you need to set the `replaceExistingPlugin` option.
+To replace an existing plugin, set the `replaceExistingPlugin` option.

 ### plugin: any

 `plugin` - The plugin's function.
-This holds the actual plugin.
+It contains the plugin's logic.
 The plugin types are described in their own type descriptions

-### validator: function optional
+### validator: function (optional)

-`validator` - A validations function.
-It should return an array of errors. if there are no errors, it should return a falsy value.
-When it returns an array of strings, those are displayed, and then the process is aborted.
+`validator` - A validation function.
+It should return an array of errors. if there are no errors, it should return a `false` value.
+If it returns a `string<array>`, those strings are displayed as errors, and the process is aborted.

 > Tip: Add color to the validator errors by using the colors exported from Scully.

-##### Example validator:
+##### Validator Example

 ```typescript
 import {yellow} from '@scullyio/scully';